vadzim/bajson/README.md

-# bajson
+# Bourne again JSON

-Supports stringifying for promises, async generators and Node.js object streams.
+Supports stringifying for async generators, Node.js object streams and promises.

 Big-friendly asynchronous JSON stringifying.
-Does not block event loop.
+Doesn't block the event loop.

 - [Why would I want this?](#why-would-i-want-this)
 - [Is it fast?](#is-it-fast)